 The astonishing thing about this proposition is how Mr. Kitamura and his team were able to make a comprehensive game out of the 8,370 entries they received.
 If one were not privy to this piece of information, they could easily conclude that the development team designed the Robot Masters themselves.
 This is because the level design in those games tied so well into the motifs, it was though the winners’ creations were destined make the cut from the very beginning.

 Quite a few fans observed Robot Masters from Mega Man 3 such as Top Man and Hard Man and concluded it had an overall weaker lineup than that of Mega Man 2.
 Although I liked the Mega Man 3 lineup, I do admit they didn’t stand out quite as much as their predecessors.
 This problem may have been caused by the fact that, as a result of the franchise’s sudden burst in popularity, Mr. Kurokawa and his team received nearly 50,000 entries.
 This means even if they had ideas of what Robot Masters they needed, they still needed to sort through every single one of those 50,000 entries in order to keep the contest fair.
 Combined with another tight deadline, and I can believe they simply had to make concessions in order to instill some semblance of order in the development process.
-This could have meant choosing less-imaginative designs due to lacking time to consider which ones to choose.
+This could have meant choosing less-imaginative designs due to severe time constraints.

 From the new wave of entries, the team created eight new Robot Masters for Mega Man 4: Bright Man, Toad Man, Drill Man, Pharaoh Man, Ring Man, Dust Man, Dive Man, and Skull Man.
 The winners, one of whom happened to be a young boy from Miyagi named Yusuke Murata, were awarded golden Rockman 4 cartridges.
 This time, Capcom had received a staggering 70,000 entries.
 This is where the bottom fell out.
 Even if the production of Mega Man 4 was far less eventful, picking the best eight entries out of a possible 70,000 is a daunting task.
 I can believe that the abundance of choices caused Mega Man 4 to lack the cohesion of its predecessors.